-GLOBA Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2019 edition.
-Note: Eastern Asia excluding Japan; Oceania excluding Australia and New Zealand; Northern America sub-regional average based on United States data.
-There is no estimate available for the sub-regions of Europe or Australia and New Zealand due to insufficient population coverage.
+Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2018 edition.
+Note: \Eastern Asia excluding Japan; \\Oceania excluding Australia and New Zealand. \\\Northern America sub-regional average based on United States data.
+There is no estimate available for the sub-regions of Europe or Australia and New Zealand.
 These maps are stylized and not to scale and do not reflect a position by UNICEF, WHO or World Bank Group on the legal status of any country or territory or the delimitation of any frontiers.

 Large disparities in stunting reduction exist within regions/between sub-regions

-Trends in the percentage of stunted children under 5, by United Nations region/sub-region, 2000 - 2018
+Trends in the percentage of stunted children under 5, by United Nations region/sub-region, 2000 - 2017

-Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2019 edition.
-Note: Asia and Eastern Asia excluding Japan; Oceania excluding Australia and New Zealand; Northern America sub-regional average based on United States data only.
-There is no estimate available for the More Developed Region or for sub-regions of Europe or Australia and New Zealand due to insufficient population coverage. represents regions/subregions where the change has been statistically significant; see page 12 for the 95% confidence intervals for graphed estimates.
-4 UNICEF/WHO/World Bank Group - Joint Child Malnutrition Estimates 2019 edition
+Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2018 edition.
+Note: \Asia and Eastern Asia excluding Japan. \\Oceania excluding Australia and New Zealand. \\\Northern America sub-regional average based on United States data only.
+There is no estimate available for the More Developed Region or for sub-regions of Europe or Australia and New Zealand. †represents regions/subregions where the change has been statistically significant; see page 12 for the 95% confidence intervals for graphed estimates.

+4 UNICEF/WHO/World Bank Group - Joint Child Malnutrition Estimates 2018 edition